Timothy Ravinder: Early years

-Timothy Ravinder Dev Pradeep was born in 1958 to S. Timothy and Emily Jane and was brought up in Ketti, a small village south of Ooty, The Nilgiris, South India.
-He had completed his primary education from The Laidlaw Memorial School of St. George's Homes, Ketti.
-He had taken the Pre University Course from Kongunadu Arts and Science College, Coimbatore.
+Timothy Ravinder Dev Pradeep was born on 20 December 1958 to S. Timothy and Emily Jane and was brought up in Ketti, a small village south of Ooty in Nilgiris district of present-day Tamil Nadu.
+He completed his primary education from The Laidlaw Memorial School of St. George's Homes, Ketti.

+He took the pre-university course at Kongunadu Arts and Science College, Coimbatore.
 He did his graduate course in B.Sc.
-Physics from University of Madras from Sri Ramakrishna Mission Vidyalaya.
-He successfully completed the theological degree B.D. from the United Theological College, Bangalore, India (1991 to 1996).
+Physics at the University of Madras from Sri Ramakrishna Mission Vidyalaya.
+He completed a theological degree B.D. from the United Theological College, Bangalore, India (1991 to 1996).
 Subsequent to this he was selected to take an autumn course in New Testament studies at the Copenhagen University in Denmark.
-In the year 2003 Timothy Ravinder was deputed by the Church of South India from the Coimbatore diocese to work with the Protestant Church in Baden, Germany from 2003 to 2008 where he further studied German Language, Arts and Culture at the Frankfurt University under the European Language Course Certificate in Rheinfelden, Baden.
+In 2003 Ravinder was deputed by the Church of South India from the Coimbatore diocese to work with the Protestant Church in Baden, Germany from 2003 to 2008 where he studied German Language, Arts and Culture at the Goethe University Frankfurt as part of the European Language Course Certificate in Rheinfelden, Baden.

 Timothy Ravinder Dev Pradeep is married to Anny Hemalatha.
 He has two children.

-Bishopric
+Elevation to Bishopric

 Timothy Ravinder Dev Pradeep was consecrated as the 6th bishop in Coimbatore Diocese of the Church of South India on 28 September 2013 by Most Rev Devakadasham, Moderator, Church of South India.